publicarchi/edn6103/presentations/ontologies-rdf.md

 skos: http://www.w3.org/2004/02/skos/core#

-- A skos:Concept can be viewed as an idea or notion; a unit of thought.
+>- A skos:Concept can be viewed as an idea or notion; a unit of thought.
 In CMSPV, we encode vocabulary terms as skos:Concept's.
-- A skos:ConceptScheme can be viewed as an aggregation of one or more SKOS concepts.
+>- A skos:ConceptScheme can be viewed as an aggregation of one or more SKOS concepts.
 We encode the whole NIMS vocabulary as a skos:ConceptScheme.
-- skos:inScheme is usually used to describe the relation that a skos:Concept "belongs to" a skos:ConceptScheme, such as, in our case, a NIMS term skos:inScheme the whole NIMS vocabulary.
+>- skos:inScheme is usually used to describe the relation that a skos:Concept "belongs to" a skos:ConceptScheme, such as, in our case, a NIMS term skos:inScheme the whole NIMS vocabulary.
-- skos:topConceptOf is a sub-property of skos:inScheme, meaning a skos:Concept is important to a skos:ConceptScheme.
+>- skos:topConceptOf is a sub-property of skos:inScheme, meaning a skos:Concept is important to a skos:ConceptScheme.
 For example, top-level categories are treated as top concepts of the NIMS vocabulary.
 We can see that multiple concepts can simultaneously be top concepts of the same concept scheme.
-- skos:prefLabel and skos:altLabel mean the preferred and alternative labels, respectively.
+>- skos:prefLabel and skos:altLabel mean the preferred and alternative labels, respectively.
 They are useful when generating or creating human-readable representations of a knowledge organization system.
 These labels provide the strongest clues as to the meaning of a SKOS concept.
-- The properties skos:broader and skos:narrower are used to assert a direct hierarchical link between two SKOS concepts.
-A triple <A> skos:broader <B> asserts that <B>, the object of the triple, is a broader concept than <A>, the subject of the triple.
-Similarly, a triple <C> skos:narrower <D> asserts that <D>, the object of the triple, is a narrower concept than <C>, the subject of the triple.
-By convention, skos:broader and skos:narrower are only used to assert a direct (i.e., immediate) hierarchical link between two SKOS concepts.
-This provides applications with a convenient and reliable way to access the direct broader and narrower links for any given concept.
-Note that, to support this usage convention, the properties skos:broader and skos:narrower are not declared as transitive properties.

-For the full list of classes and properties in SKOS as well as their detailed definitions, see [SKOS Simple Knowledge Organization System Reference](http://www.w3.org/TR/2009/REC-skos-reference-20090818/).
+>

 ===↓===